-

 But perhaps the more surprising news comes from the United States.
 In July, the US and China – both the world’s largest economies and carbon emitters – signed a series of partnership pacts that seek to limit greenhouse gas emissions.
 The agreements between companies and research institutions include knowledge sharing around nascent technologies, such as carbon capture and storage (CCS), which could help make coal-fired power stations less polluting.
 The deal follows regulations set out by the Obama administration that would cut carbon pollution from power plants 30% by 2030 (from 2005 levels).

-Action in the US has been slow, but there are signs following the publication of the Risky Business report at the end of last year that public opinion is waking up to the threat of climate change.
-The report highlighted the threats to infrastructure, agricultural productivity and public health posed by rising sea levels and higher temperatures.
-The White House says that every decade of inactivity will result in 40% higher losses from and costs due to climate change by deepening the risks to property and livelihoods.
-It estimates that a 4°C rise in world temperatures would slow the global economy by some 3.1%.
+Action in the US has been slow, but the publication of the Risky Business report last year shows growing public awareness of climate change.
+The report outlined risks to infrastructure, agriculture, and public health from rising sea levels and temperatures.
+The White House warns that each decade of inaction could result in a 40% increase in losses and costs due to climate change, impacting property and livelihoods.
+It also estimates that a 4°C rise in global temperatures would slow the economy by about 3.1%.

 But it’s never plain sailing.
 In July, Australia acquired the dubious distinction of being the first developed nation to repeal a carbon tax.
 On a per capita basis, Australia’s greenhouse emissions are worse than the USA’s and almost four times higher than the global average.

-The renewed sense of urgency from governments in the world’s major economic blocs, however, should present growth opportunities in the energy and cleantech sector.
-The good news uncovered by our Q2 International Business Report (IBR) is they are ready to meet the challenge.
-Cleantech businesses remain committed to innovation; 57% are planning to increase their R&D spend over the next 12 months, which is more than double the all-sector global average (28%).
-Almost one in two (46%) expect to develop or launch a new product or service in the year ahead, compared with fewer than one in three (29%) globally.
-Other growth indicators for the sector – revenues, profits, employment and investment – all remain robust, suggesting that businesses feel able to innovate while still expanding.
+The renewed sense of urgency from governments in major economic blocs should present growth opportunities for the energy and cleantech sectors.
+Our Q2 International Business Report (IBR) reveals that cleantech businesses are prepared to meet the challenge.
+57% plan to increase their R&D spend over the next year, more than double the global average of 28%.
+Nearly half (46%) expect to launch new products or services, compared to just 29% globally.
+Other growth indicators, such as revenues, profits, employment, and investment, remain strong, showing that businesses are innovating while expanding.

 Clean technologies offer economies a means of mitigating the impact of energy production on the environment, not to mention the volatility of cost and supply.
 Notwithstanding a complex mix of signals, it would seem that cleantech continues to have the wind in its sails.